adamlek/transformers/README.md

 * Changes, edits and so on:

-* Todos:
+* Todo:

-XLMRoBETaClassificationHead: tanh -> ReLU/LeakyReLU
+- XLMRoBETaClassificationHead: tanh -> ReLU/LeakyReLU

 <p align="center">
   <picture>